fbpx

 Concrete shuttering can be achieved with various materials, sizes, and specifications of formwork.
 Discover what it is, the differences, and which is best for your concrete construction project.

 On average, shuttering formwork amounts to around 20-25% of overall structural costs in concrete construction.
-But while most formwork remains hidden or works as a temporary mould, it nevertheless plays a vital role in the overall safety, stability, and longevity of a building.
+Although most formwork remains hidden or serves as a temporary mould, it still plays a vital role in ensuring a building’s safety, stability, and longevity.

 So, whether you aim to use steel or timber for your concrete shuttering, there are multiple variations of formwork materials and methods available.